pedromsantos/python-kata/src/raid/README.md

         return random.randint(1, 6)
 ```

-**Step 2:** In your _test code_, inherit from the Game class and change the behavior of the protected virtual method `Roll` to something you have control over.
+**Step 2:** In your _test code_, inherit from the Game class and change the behavior of the method `Roll` to something you have control over.

 ```python